lukaslehner/lukaslehner.github.io/02_research.markdown

 <details>
   <summary>Abstract</summary>

 Governments struggle to attract unemployed workers to their widely offered job training programs.
-In three randomized field experiments with 50,000 job seekers, we investigate the potential of informational interventions to encourage participation in job training programs.
-Raising awareness about the availability of job training increased program enrollment by 18%.
-Signaling program cost with a voucher to reduce internalized stigma increased completion by 28%.
+In three randomized field experiments with 50,000 job seekers, we investigate the barriers to participation in job training programs by using informational interventions designed to encourage participation.
+Raising awareness about the availability of job training increased program enrollment by 18\%.
+Signaling program cost with a voucher on top to reduce internalized stigma increased completion by 28\%.
 Effects were sizable and concentrated among women and low-income job seekers.
-Notably, job training did not result in higher employment or wages.
+Notably, increased job training did not result in higher employment or wages.
 These findings indicate that while low-cost informational interventions effectively boost participation, the overall success of job training programs in enhancing employment prospects hinges on their fundamental design.
   </details>
 <p> </p>